 National Leadership Program, Winter 2020 – Spring 2021

-Tyler Hoog is an Entertainment Media Fellow in RespectAbility’s National Leadership Program for Winter 2020-21.
+Tyler Hoog was an Entertainment Media Fellow in RespectAbility’s National Leadership Program for Winter 2020 – Spring 2021.
 RespectAbility is a nonprofit organization fighting stigmas and advancing opportunities so that people with disabilities can fully participate in all aspects of community.

 Hoog started telling stories at a very young age, though most just called him talkative back then.
 At 17, a spinal cord injury left Hoog paralyzed from the neck down.
 Stuck in a hospital room with nothing to do, he learned the art of storytelling.
 As film and television became a source of comfort for him and his ever-changing world, he grew fascinated with the art.